BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-pro/first steps/installation/appsource.md

 ![](images/apps/epostextensionen.PNG)

 The Microsoft AppSource opens.
-There you can use the search function again to find the **Connector 365 Mail Experience Plus**.
+There you can use the search function again to find the **Connector 365 Mail Experience Pro**.
 Click on **Get it now** to start the installation.
 Before the installation starts, you have to provide some contact information.

 ![](images/apps/ctimarketplacesearch.PNG)